laicasaane/UnityXmlDocGenerator/README.md

 This will delete all generated files within the `Library/PackageCache` directory and revert the original `csc.rsp` files if any were modified by this tool.

-Additionally, it will also delete the `Library/XmlDocumentationGenerated` directory.
+Finally, it will also delete the `Library/XmlDocumentationGenerated` directory.

 ## Results